 Suppose you have three student loans.
 Each loan has a balance of $10,000.
 Loan A has an interest rate of 9%, Loan B has an interest rate of 7%, and Loan C has an interest rate of 3%.

-After reviewing a list of student loan consolidation companies, you learn that the best interest rate you can get is 5%.
+After checking rates with a number of student loan refinance companies, you learn that the best interest rate you can get is 5%.